Jamie Coots

 Gregory James Coots (November 17, 1971 – February 15, 2014) was a Pentecostal pastor in Kentucky who was featured in the National Geographic Channel reality television show Snake Salvation, which documented the lives of people who practice snake handling.
-He died at home after being bit by a rattlesnake during a service.
+He died at home after being bitten by a rattlesnake during a service.

 Biography

 Early life

 Jamie Coots grew up in Middlesboro, Kentucky.
 He was a third-generation snake handler whose father Gregory Coots was the pastor of Full Gospel Tabernacle in Jesus' Name.
 The church was founded in 1978 by his grandfather Tommy Coots.
 Jamie's son Cody Coots is now the pastor.

 Jamie Coots began handling snakes at age 23.
 He worked primarily as a truck driver for a mine.
 His status as a serpent handler meant Coots traveled circuits to other churches, often with Punkin Brown.
-While he was the pastor of Full Gospel Tabernacle in Jesus Name, Coots increased the number of snakes and the portion of those with lethal bites among those used in services.
+While he was the pastor of Full Gospel Tabernacle in Jesus' Name, Coots increased the number of snakes and the portion of those with lethal bites among those used in services.

-Coots was bitten by snakes eight times prior to his fatal snake bite.
-One bite in 1993 nearly killed him, according to Cody Coots.
-Jamie Coots lost part of a finger from a bite in 1998.
+Coots was bitten by snakes eight times prior to his fatal snake bite, one bite in 1993 nearly killed him, according to his son Cody.
+Coots also lost part of a finger from a bite in 1998.

 A 28-year-old Tennessee woman in his congregation was bitten by a snake in 1995 during a church service Coots led.
 She died from the bite in his home.
 Coots was charged in connection with the death but a judge decided not to pursue the case.

 Coots was fined in 2008 for keeping 74 snakes in his home.
 He was sentenced to one year of probation in 2013 for illegal wildlife possession after he entered Tennessee with five venomous snakes.